trisulnsm/dinodoc/trisuldocs/docs/ug/reports/readymade.md

 - Click on a timeframe to generate the report.
 - You can check the *Restrict reports to business hours only* check box on the upper right hand side to exclude non-business hours.

-> You can configure the business hours by logging in as admin and navigating to, Web Admin-> Manage-> App Settings-> Schedule Email Reports
+> You can configure the business hours by logging in as admin and navigating to, Web Admin&rarr; Manage&rarr; App Settings&rarr; Schedule Email Reports

 Lets explore each of the report types in detail for better understanding.